EWPH Home

 Phase One

-1470 to 1510 Phase 1 is comprised of a single cell building, possibly a chamber block
+1470 to 1510 Phase 1 is comprised of a single cell building, with just two rooms providing living accommodation with sleeping chamber above.

 1510